Epidemiologist III - Chronic Disease Epidemiology Supervisor

-Works as a senior epidemiologist leading the Chronic Disease Team in the Population Health Section of an expanding Division of Epidemiology and Population Health.
+FCHD is recruiting a Chronic Disease Epidemiologist to support an expanding Population Health Section within the Division of Epidemiology and Population Health (DEPH).
 Established in 2018, the Population Health program has a primary focus on examining health and well-being at the population level, including underlying disparities across demographic and geographic groups; as well as a focus on understanding the mechanisms through which behavioral, structural, economic, social, and cultural factors interact in producing observed health related patterns over the life course.
 Key to the work of the Population Health program is the application of analytic information in the promotion and implementation of effective cross-sectoral strategies for optimizing health and well-being and reducing health inequities.

 Key capabilities for this position include:

-Knowledge and experience in the application of epidemiologic principles and methods in the collection and analysis of data associated with monitoring and assessing population trends in chronic diseases and conditions, behavioral risk factors, and social determinants of health, and the impact of prevention, intervention, and health promotion strategies;
+Knowledge and experience in the application of epidemiologic principles and methods in the collection, analysis, and interpretation of data associated with monitoring and assessing population trends in health outcomes, behavioral risk factors, and social determinants of health, and the impact of prevention, intervention, and health promotion strategies;

 The ability to apply prominent conceptual models and theories regarding the multi-determinants of health, health disparities, and health equity in the development of analytic questions, study and evaluation designs, interpretation of analytic findings, and the identification of effective policy and programmatic models;

-Experience in the utilization of surveillance (e.g., cancer registry), administrative (e.g., vital records, insurance claims, hospital discharge data), survey (e.g., Behavioral Risk Factor Surveillance System, Fairfax Youth Survey) and census (e.g., American Community Survey) data in the characterization and evaluation of disease trends and risk factors;
+Experience in the utilization of surveillance, administrative, survey, and/or census data in the characterization and evaluation of disease trends and risk factors;

 Knowledge of strategies and methods for conducting primary data collection including survey development, sampling, recruitment, data management, and complex survey data analysis;